-- Our definition of affordability.
 Our analysis is designed to find schools that are affordable not only for the average student, but for lower-income students as well.

-- Our data.
 We focus not only on the financial cost of colleges, but on the opportunity cost: we look at what happens to students once they're enrolled.
 Do they graduate?
 Can they pay back their loans?
 In addition, we did extensive research to determine the level of flexibility each school gives you as far as earning credits (credit for prior learning, weekends/evenings, online education, etc.).
 We shed light on emerging new models like Competency-Based Education that may help you reduce the cost of your degree.